 Solutions: (a) conservation, reserves, (b) re-wilding (return to recent normal) (c) re-wilding (return to older ecology)

-Food waste: in the UK we send 10m tonnes of waste a year to landfill sites.
+5.1 food: in the UK we send 10m tonnes of waste a year to landfill sites.
 Of this, 60% is food, a quarter of which is reckoned to be edible.
 200,000 tonnes of the food waste comes from seven major supermarkets.
 70% of produce is dumped by producers and retailers before it even gets to the stores.
 Each adult throws away over £400 of food a year (plus a further £400+ in packaging).

 Solutions: (a) consumer awareness, (b) regulations, fines (c) rejection of consumerism.

 1.1 Recap of causes: internal combustion engine, factories (especially smelting & cement manufacturing), mining, construction, power stations, aircraft.
 Recent fog in London was partly caused by increased use of wood-burning stoves.
 A world-wide problem.
 Millions die.
 Poor countries suffer most.

 Deaths: 40,000 a year in UK, 9,000 in London, and costing £22.6bn.
 Nearly 40 million people are living in areas with illegal levels of air pollution.